 It is further the policy of the State to defend the right of children to assistance, including proper care and nutrition, and special protection from all forms of neglect, abuse, cruelty, exploitation, and other conditions prejudicial to their development.

 SEC.
-3. Coverage. - The Parent Effectiveness Service (PES) Program shall primarily cover fathers and mothers, surrogate parents, and caretakers of children.
+3. Coverage. - The Parent Effectiveness Service (PES) Program shall primarily cover fathers and mothers of children and parent-substitutes.